sourmash-bio/sourmash/doc/sourmash-internals.md

 ### Using `prefetch` and `gather` together

-If you want to use `prefetch` independently of `gather`, you can use the prefetch output as a picklist passed into gather - see picklists, below@@.
+If you want to use `prefetch` independently of `gather`, you can use the prefetch output as a picklist passed into gather - see [picklists](#picklists), below.
 This can be useful when you want to experiment with different threshold parameters for `gather` - first, do a very sensitive/low-threshold search with `prefetch` and save the results to a CSV file with `-o`,

 Repeated gathers and searches.